The Major in Music

-In World music and in American music, 101 and 106, respectively, may be substituted for a further classroom course above the 100 level.
+In World music and in American music, 101 and 105 or 106, respectively, may be substituted for a further classroom course above the 100 level.
 In music theory and analysis, students who place out of 110 — a placement test is administered at the opening of the fall semester — are welcome to take in its stead any classroom course in music as they complete the ten courses required for the major.

 Students who are contemplating graduate work in any branch of music should consult an appropriate member of the department for advice in selecting elective courses.
 Students interested in graduate work in music are urged to acquire some knowledge of German, French, or Italian (for studies in the Western tradition) or of a relevant foreign language (for studies beyond the Western tradition).